by Rachel V

 (CA/NY)

 Question: I am a student at NYU and will be studying abroad next fall.
-My passport expires in November 2011, and I was 15 when it was first issued.
-I live in CA. However, NYU keeps our passports until we leave in the fall, therefore I will not be in possession of my passport when I return to CA in May, to renew.
-Can I renew my passport while I am here in NY if I have the proper documentation?
+My passport expires in November and I was 15 when it was first issued.
+I live in California.
+However, NYU keeps our passports until we leave in the fall, therefore I will not be in possession of my passport when I return to California in May to renew.
+Can I renew my passport while I am here in New York if I have the proper documentation?

 The application you need to submit is Form DS-11.
 It must be signed in the presence of a passport agent.
 You can present either a birth certificate or your current passport as evidence of U.S. citizenship.

-You will also need two recent passport photos and payment for the fees.
+You will also need one recent passport photo and payment for the fees.
 There is an application fee of $110 and an execution fee of $25.
 The former is paid to the Department of State while the latter is paid to the Acceptance Facility.

 |